Author: Alberto Vidal Rodríguez

 Now, and from the mobile phone of the boy or girl to which you want to add parental control, you have to log in to the application for children and adolescents with the email account that has been created or that you already have.

 Once logged in, the mobile will ask if you want to add to the family group managed by the person who is using the parent or guardian app.
-To proceed, click on the Join button in the lower right corner of the screen.
+To proceed, press the button Unirse in the lower right corner of the screen.

 In this case, the iPhone mobile has been used as the family manager while the Samsung mobile has been the supervised device.